tmow12/food-facilities-challenge/README.md

 ### What are the trade-offs you might have made?
 - **CSV vs Database**:
   Using the csv was easier to reach MVP but this doesn't scale.
 A database supports larger datasets, optimized queries, and better persistence.
   The `PermitDataService` could be refactored to query a database instead of reading from memory.
 This would take more effort and time, but would be a better and scalable design if the app and dataset size were to grow.
-A SQL or NoSQL database could work here, but there aoms pros and cons with each
+A SQL or NoSQL database could work here, but there are some pros and cons with each

   **SQL Pros:**
   - Structured, efficient, and validated data